 Reduces delivery costs and boosts scaling

-Through experiential learning platforms like Practera, educational institutions can scale their delivery costs, enabling them to effectively deliver expert-led experiential learning.
+Through experiential learning platforms like Practera, educational institutions can scale their delivery costs, enabling them to effectively deliver an expert-led learning experience.

 In this way, institutions can deliver educational experiences at a significantly lower cost per learner than traditional classrooms.

 Engaging students: how to apply the experiential learning methodology

 Here are some examples of how educators can apply experiential learning methodology, preparing students for the future workforce:

 - Field trips and excursion

 Developing an effective experiential learning activity or project starts with understanding your students’ needs and interests as individuals.
 Ideally, learners will choose a topic and guide the research, development, and reflection process.

 You can also take an overarching classroom topic and build experiences around it.
 For example, if your class is currently learning about rock formations, why not plan a field trip to a local conservation park or geology trail?

 Using Practera’s experiential learning platform